-Even the most seasoned teachers encounter a class they just can’t reign in.
+Even the most seasoned teachers have encountered a class they just can’t reign in.
 If you’re currently facing a troublesome group of students, don’t give up hope.
 If you find yourself asking how to refocus a difficult class, you’ve come to the right place.
 Here are five simple methods for taking back control of your classroom, while still maintaining your sanity and professionalism.

 #1 Take advantage of the support systems in place

-There are various school support personnel in every school district and many of them can provide valuable feedback to you.
-From guidance counselors to school psychologists and social workers, there is usually someone who could offer advice on how to work with a specific student, or suggest methods that work with this type of issue.
+There are various school support personnel in every school district and many of them can provide you with valuable feedback.
+From guidance counselors to school psychologists and social workers, there is usually someone who could offer advice on how to work with a specific student, or suggest methods that work with a particular issue.
 Also, you may not be the only one dealing with these issues.
 Talk to other teachers who may teach the same students as you to see what strategies they use that work.

 Parents and guardians are part of the support systems too.
 The best phone call you make will be to parents and guardians.
 Communication with parents is the most effective method for eliminating bad behavior in the classroom.
 Make phone calls whenever necessary, and remember to call parents back when the behavior improves.
 You’re more likely to get them on your side if you take time to note the positive.

 #2 Don’t use threats to change negative behaviors

-It’s tempting to scream,“If this doesn’t stop right now, every single one of you will be assigned detention today!”, or “The next person who utters even one word will get a zero on this test!”
+It’s tempting to scream,“If this doesn’t stop right now, every single one of you will be assigned detention today!” or “The next person who utters even one word will get a zero on this test!”
 Threats don’t go over well with students and are nearly impossible to enforce as a teacher.
 Don’t succumb to the ease of idle threats.
 Instead, pause before making the threat and think of other strategies that might work in the moment.

 #3 Follow your code of conduct